djbutler/figleaf/README.md

 The experiment script will save rosbag recordings to ~/experiment_data.
 Modify the script if you want to change it.

 To change what topics get logged, run `rosed figleaf_2d experiment.launch` to change the launch file.

+After, you can get the time taken for each condition using `python scripts/process_bag.py ~/experiment_data/123_clean.bag`.